What to Do When Your Total Cholesterol Is High but, Your LDL and HDL Levels Are Within the Normal Range

 Cholesterol is insoluble in water, and since a greater percentage of blood is water, it cannot be ordinarily carried in the blood.
 The body uses specialized proteins produced in the liver, called lipoproteins (lipids or fats in combination with proteins) to transport cholesterol in the blood.

 These proteins may be grouped into two: High-density lipoprotein and Low-density Lipoprotein.
 They are both codified as HDL and LDL.
+HDL levels above 40 mg/dL for men or 50 mg/dL for women are considered healthy, while LDL below 100 mg/dL is ideal for most people.
+(For doctors: Optimal LDL <70 mg/dL in high-risk patients per ACC/AHA 2018 guidelines.)

-LDL carries most of the body’s cholesterol and deposits them in arterial walls, and this may cause a build-up that will lead to the development of plaques.
+LDL carries most of the body’s cholesterol and deposits it in arterial walls, and this may cause a build-up that will lead to the development of plaques.
 Plaques block the arteries and may lead to heart attacks or strokes.
 The cholesterol carried by LDL is often called “bad cholesterol”.
 Therefore, high LDL levels in the blood may lead to an increased risk for cardiovascular diseases.

 Triglycerides are a different type of lipids that are products formed from the conversion of excess calories.
 When the body ingests more calories than it needs, it converts them to triglycerides, which could be used as a source of energy much later.
 Triglycerides are transported in the body via Very Low-Density Lipoprotein (VLDL).
+VLDL mainly carries triglycerides, and when these levels get too high, it can push up your total cholesterol even if HDL and LDL look normal.
+(VLDL-C is estimated as TG/5 in mg/dL per Friedewald equation, unreliable if TG >400 mg/dL.)

 High Cholesterol